 And yet every time I walk by the Four Seasons Hotel (on my way to and from school everyday), the doormen recognize me, salute me, wish me a good day.
 The boys at the coffee bar I always go to know me so well that on a mild day they will make me my normal coffee drink, and on a rather hot day they will shake it with ice without even asking.
 I know where to find the best pastries in Florence, and if you tell me what flavor of gelato you are in the mood for, I will tell you where to go to get the best example of that particular flavor.
 I lament every Monday that I cannot go wander the cool halls of the Bargello museum, or sit and do my homework in its sunny courtyard, because Monday is their day off.
 The guards at the Uffizi always smile at my now-familiar face, knowing that while the tourists crowd into the Botticelli room, I prefer to haunt the hallways, gazing at each statue with an intense curiosity, trying to personify whomever is portrayed.
 However, I will always stick out of the truly Florentine crowd because I find wearing 4-inch heels everyday much too painful, my purse is not by Louis Vuitton, and my sunglasses cost $15 at a vintage store.
 I am not high-maintenance enough to care about perfect hair and make-up, and would most often prefer a cozy trattoria (family-style restaurant) to the elegant new cocktail bars popping up all over the place.
 I don’t like to interrupt people when they are speaking, which is typical Italian behavior.
 Sometimes two people will talk at the same time for minutes, each too eager to express his opinion and sentiments than to listen to the other.
 I prefer to wait my turn, which oftentimes means I don’t get a word in edge-wise.
 I will never, ever get used to shop-workers looking me up and down with that awful sneer on their face, as I were not good enough to set foot inside.
 Oh yea, and sometimes I like to eat alone in restaurants.
 I will never really fit in here.
 And that is okay.

 All things considered, I am pleased with my Italian skills.
-I am trying not to be too hard on myself, because I only had three months.
-I am conversational, not quite fluent, and with that possibility looming in the not-so-distant future, I am a little sorry to be ending my proper lessons at school.
-Honestly, though, it is just going to take practice, which means fearlessly talking to people instead of being all self-conscious and holding back.
+I am trying not to be too hard on myself, because I only had a few months.
+I am conversationally fluent, but I’m still a little sorry to be ending my proper lessons at school.
+The best thing I can do now is just practice, which means fearlessly talking to people instead of being all self-conscious and holding back.
 But you all know me… I want to be perfect!
 Now!!
 I am learning to accept that it takes time, patience, and persistence.
 See, I told you I am growing!